A new construction of subgroups of big mapping class groups: Introduction

 We direct the reader to \Cref{sec:constructions} for the definition of the surface $S_\Gamma(\Pi)$, the construction of which was inspired by work of Allcock \cite{All06}.
 Importantly, the support of the homeomorphisms defined in our construction is not all of $S_\Gamma(\Pi)$.
 Consequently, we may change the topology outside the support of the homeomorphisms in any way we choose.
 In this way, \Cref{thm:main} actually shows that $(G_1, H_1) \star \cdots \star (G_n, H_n)$ embeds in the mapping class group of a wide class of infinite-type surfaces.
-For instance, we can arrange for the edited surface to have a non-displaceable subsurface so that the subgroups we construct cannot arise from a construction using isometries, as all such surfaces have finite isometry groups.
+For instance, we can arrange for the edited surface to have a non-displaceable subsurface so that the subgroups we construct cannot arise from a construction using isometries.

-A key aspect of the proof of Theorem~\ref{thm:main} is a set of criteria for a collection of \emph{shift maps} (or \emph{multipush maps}) on an infinite-type surface to generate a free group, given in \Cref{thm:freegroup}.
-Shift maps are generalizations of handleshifts, introduced by Patel and Vlamis in \cite{PatelVlamis}, that have become integral to the theory of infinite-type surfaces.
+A key aspect of the proof of \Cref{thm:main} is a set of criteria on a collection of \emph{shift maps} (or \emph{multipush maps}) that guarantees they generate a free group (see \Cref{thm:freegroup}).
+Shift maps are generalizations of \emph{handleshifts}, homeomorphisms introduced by Patel and Vlamis in \cite{PatelVlamis} that have become integral to the theory of infinite-type surfaces.
 In particular, we augment the generators of the groups $G_i$ in the statement of the theorem with these shift maps (or multipush maps).
 The fact that shift maps do not lie in $\overline{\mapcS}$ implies that the subgroups we construct are also not completely contained in $\overline{\mapcS}$.
-The only exceptions to this are when $S$ is finite type or the Loch Ness Monster surface, for which $\overline \mapcS = \mapS$.
+The only exceptions to this are when $S$ is finite type or the Loch Ness Monster surface, in which case $\overline \mapcS = \mapS$.
 We avoid the technical statement of \Cref{thm:freegroup} here and direct the reader to \Cref{sec:free}.

+There are a variety of indicable groups that can play the role of $G_i$ in the statement of \Cref{thm:main} (or the role of $G$ in the statement of \Cref{thm:indicable}).
+In particular, one can let $G_i$ be any indicable subgroup of the mapping class group of a finite-type surface with exactly one boundary component, for example, free groups, braid groups, and right-angled Artin groups.

+In the case of right-angled Artin groups, Clay, Leininger, Mangahas \cite{CLM12} and Koberda \cite{Koberda} show that every right-angled Artin group embeds as a subgroup of the mapping class group of some finite-type surface of sufficient complexity.
+The map $f_i: A_{\G_i} \arr \Z$ which sends each generator of the right-angled Artin group $A_{\G_i}$ with defining graph $\Gamma_i$ to $1$ is a homomorphism, so $A_{\G_i}$ is indicable.
+The kernel $H_i$ of this map is called the \textit{Bestvina-Brady group} defined on $\G_i$ and is denoted by $BB_{\G_i}$.
+The pairs $(A_{\G_i}, BB_{\G_i})$ form a rich class of examples that can be used as the input for \Cref{thm:main} and are discussed in detail in \Cref{sub:RAAGs}.